wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.14 =
+* Fix - Shipping estimate with rates that require a zone were not available and blocked.
+* Fix - Display Type List Type 6 was showing add to cart button even when it shouldn't.
+* Fix - When multiple store or cart shortcodes were on a single page, the live editor would not work properly.
+* Fix - Base theme fixed to work correctly with the new WordPress included theme.
+*** Tested with new version 4.1 of WordPress
 = 3.0.13 =
 * Fix - Add to cart with specific option combinations were not updating quantity correctly.
 * Fix - Updated link to categories from product details.